 Cosmology presents an even more vertiginous confrontation.
 Take the Big Bang — two of the most loaded words in science.
 The name conjures an explosion, a before and after, a moment when everything began.
 But this framing is almost certainly misleading.
 A 2025 survey of physicists gathered for the "Black Holes Inside and Out" conference in Copenhagen found that the only statement about the Big Bang to gain majority approval — from 68% of respondents — was simply that the universe evolved from a hot, dense early state.
 The stronger claim that it represented an absolute beginning of time did not reach consensus (Chen, Halper, & Afshordi, 2025).
 The phrase "Big Bang" has a before built into it.
 The physics may not.

 A paper published in Physical Review Letters in 2026 shows how far the mathematics can run beyond ordinary language.
-Liu, Quintin, and Afshordi demonstrated that within a quadratic gravity framework — one whose coupling constants become well-behaved at arbitrarily high energies — the physics can be described continuously through the very region that classical general relativity treats as a singularity (Liu, Quintin, & Afshordi, 2026).
+Liu, Quintin, and Afshordi demonstrated that within a quadratic gravity framework — one whose coupling constants remain well-behaved at arbitrarily high energies — the physics can be described continuously through the region that classical general relativity treats as a singularity (Liu, Quintin, & Afshordi, 2026).
 There is no point at which the equations break down and demand a "beginning."
 The formalism does not require one.
 The word does.

 III.
 When Experts Cannot Agree on a Name